stephenschoettler/taches-oc-prompts/meta-prompting/README.md

-# Meta-Prompting System for Claude Code
+# Meta-Prompting System for OpenCode

 A systematic approach to building complex software with Claude Code by delegating prompt engineering to Claude itself.